 When brushing your teeth, or washing your hands, shave, wash your vegetables, dishes, and anything else that needs running water, only turn the faucet when needed.
 Don't let it run continuously.

-Newer bath faucets use about 1 gallon per minute, whereas older models use over 2 gallons.
-So when you leave the faucet on for 5 minutes, while brushing your teeth, you will consume 5 gallons, (18 liters) of water, or 10 gallons with older models.
-If you open the tap only when you need to wet the toothbrush or rinse and close it right afterwards, your consumption will drop to less than half a gallon (2 liters).
-You can save even more by filling a glass of water and just use that to brush your teeth.
+Newer bath faucets use about 1 gallon per minute, older models use over 2 gallons.
+When you leave the faucet on for 5 minutes, while brushing your teeth, you will consume 5 gallons, (18 liters) of water, or 10 gallons with older models.
+If you open the tap only when you need to wet the toothbrush or rinse and close it right after, your consumption will drop to less than half a gallon (2 liters).
+You can save even more by filling a glass of water and use that to brush your teeth.

 Also don’t rinse your dishes before putting them into the dishwasher.
 That’s what the dishwasher is for.
-If you argue with me that the dishes come out dirty of your dishwasher, than there’s something wrong with your dishwasher and I suggest you call the manufacturer.
-If it’s one plate once in a while, you can clean that off after, rather than pre-rising every single item that goes into the dishwasher.
-It's a huge water waste.
+If you argue with me that the dishes come out dirty of your dishwasher, then there’s something wrong with your dishwasher and I suggest you call the manufacturer.
+If it’s one plate once in a while, you can clean that off after, rather than pre-rinsing every single item that goes into the dishwasher.
+It's an immense water waste.

 A washing machine uses 36 gallons (135 liters) of water per wash.
 Wash as much of your clothing as possible at once.

-If you can, pre-wash the dirtiest clothing in a bucket by soaking it in vinegar or coconut soap; this makes cleaning easier and therefore reduces water consumption, allowing you to choose a shorter cycle in the washing machine.
+If you can, pre-wash the dirtiest clothing in a bucket by soaking it in vinegar or coconut soap, this makes cleaning easier and thus reduces water consumption, allowing you to choose a shorter cycle in the washing machine.

 5. Gardening & Landscaping

-If you live in warmer climates like California, choose some of Southern California's many native plants and succulents that are naturally drought-tolerant, instead of thirsty lawns.
+If you live in warmer climates like California, choose some of Southern California's native plants and succulents that are naturally drought-tolerant instead of thirsty lawns.

 And if you want to be a water saving pro, use drip-irrigation to keep them watered.
 It’s a win-win: easy to care for and much easier on the water supply!